rbb-data/image-switcher/README.md

   min: 10,
   max: 90,
   step: 10,
-  label: 'Effekt der Einschränkungen:'
+  label: val => 'Effekt der Einschränkungen: ' + val
 }
 ```

 `urlForValue` are `labelForValue` are functions that return an image path and an alt-text for screenreaders for the current value of the slider. `min`, `max` and `step` define the allowed range, which is inclusive (i.e. if `max` is 90 you will be able to select `90` and not `89`).
-The `label` is displayed above the whole widget and will be displayed with the current value.
+The `label` is displayed above the whole widget and will be called with the current value.

 When adding images, make sure to put them somewhere in the `public` folder.
 Paths returned by `urlForValue` can be relative to that folder.